 (streaky paint vs solid)

 Make sure to mix enough paint for each colour that you need.
-If you run out, it’s very hard to colour match.
+If you run out of paint, it's incredibly hard and almost impossible to mix the exact same colour again.
 Any slight difference is extremely obvious on a cel - it’s very unforgiving.

 It’s better to mix too much than too little.